oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     possession in the context of a TLS handshake is taken care of by the TLS stack.
 The client needs to determine the token binding id of the target resource server and pass this data to the access token request.
-The authorization server than associates the access token with this id.
+The authorization server then associates the access token with this id.
 The resource server checks on every invocation that the token binding id of the active TLS connection and the token binding id of associated with the access token match.
 Since